 Here at the Comprehensive Varicose Veins Laser Clinic, we offer quite a few treatment options when it comes to varicose veins.
 Below is a list of options, but not limited to:

 Endovenous Laser Therapy (EVLT)

 Endovenous Laser Therapy (EVLT) - is a procedure where a thin laser fiber is inserted into the vein using ultrasound guidance.
 Laser energy is applied to the inside of the malfunctioning vein and the heat emitted by the laser fiber seals the vein closed.
 Other healthy veins take over normal blood flow in the leg.
-Over time, the varicose vin is absorbed by the body.
-This laser technique treats the underling causes of varicose veins and is 97% successful.
-Additional treatments of sclerothearpy may be needed for residual veins.
+Over time, the varicose vein is absorbed by the body.
+This laser technique treats the underlying causes of varicose veins and is 97% successful.
+Additional treatments of sclerotherapy may be needed for residual veins.

 This procedure has many advantages over the traditional surgical approach:

 Walk in / walk out treatment takes about 30 to 45 minutes per leg